mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 6. - Simple Circuit with Switch*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/j2mHkxwsdeL-basic-circuit/editel?sharecode=lUW-e_VPCYdwvUkmJTQy4I5D_la_LC-eEi7h7Q3y9gE)**

-In the above example we use the horizontal tracks on either side of the breadboard to
+In the above example we use the horizontal tracks on either side of the breadboard to plug the battery in.
+The horizontal tracks are marked with red (+) and black (-).
+It is not essential to use them for the p

 e